imprisonedmind/skuld/README.md

   - This stores a per‑repo mapping in `~/.skuld.yaml` and is required so `sync` only uses time from the current repo’s WakaTime project.

 ## Use (global commands)
+- The commands are the same for Homebrew and npm installs; both provide a `skuld` binary on PATH.
 - Preview (no writes):
   - Run inside the repo: `skuld sync week --test`
   - If the repo is not mapped yet, the command exits and prompts you to run `skuld add` here first.